This Morning with Gordon Deal March 04, 2025

 Special Counsel says Trump would have been convicted for efforts to overturn 2020 election, returning Santa Ana winds threaten to expand deadly blazes, and strangers lift car to rescue elderly woman pinned underneath.

-L.A. wildfire threat remains very high, progress made in talks over Israel-Hamas ceasefire and hostage release, and Everyday heroes step up to save the elderly from Los Angeles fires.
+L.A. wildfire threat remains very high, progress made in talks over Israel-Hamas ceasefire and hostage release, and everyday heroes step up to save the elderly from Los Angeles fires.

 Girls are losing ground to boys, why marathon running is booming, and stories of wildfire heroes.